Brand Logo

 What you can do: Drink lots of water and eat fibre-rich foods such as fruits, veggies, and whole grains.

-9. Food Cravings or Aversions
+9. Food cravings or aversions

 The pregnancy stress and lack of sleep disrupt appetite-regulating hormones (leptin and ghrelin).
 Additionally, nutrient deficiencies and psychological factors like emotional hunger lead to food cravings.